New Starters 2023

 Q. My child has an inhaler.
 Where should he/she keep it at school?

 A. If your child uses an inhaler, we ask you to bring one to keep in school.
-Please bring it to the office on the first day and fill in a short form.
-We will then make sure it goes to your child's classroom with the correct paperwork so that all the staff who take care of your child know what to do.
-Inhalers are then kept securely in the classroom and will be sent home at the end of each term so you can check it is still full and in date.
+Please bring it to the School Office on the first day and fill in a short form.
+It will then be kept securely in our classroom with the correct paperwork so that all the staff who take care of your child know what to do.
+Inhalers are sent home at the end of each long term so you can check it is still full and in date.